 Office of Special Education and Rehabilitative Services, Department of Education.

-National Institute on Disability and Rehabilitation Research (NIDRR)—Projects and Centers Program—Rehabilitation Research and Training Centers—Family Support Notice inviting applications for new awards for fiscal year (FY) 2014.
+National Institute on Disability and Rehabilitation Research (NIDRR)—Disability and Rehabilitation Research Projects and Centers Program—Rehabilitation Research and Training Centers—Family Support Notice inviting applications for new awards for fiscal year (FY) 2014.

 Catalog of Federal Domestic Assistance (CFDA) Number: 84.133B-8.

 Date of Pre-Application Meeting: July 30, 2014.